Learn Spanish With Enrique Iglesias with these 23 Song Recommendations (Full Translations Included!)

 I look at you and it takes my breath away

-When you look at me, my heart goes up
+When you look at me, my heart starts to race

 And in silence your gaze says a thousand words

-The night in which I beg you not to let the sun rise
+The night when I beg you for the sun not to rise

 Heat, heartbeat, and hip-swaying chemistry